Of Human Bondage (1934 film): Production

+Release

 Nervous about audience reaction to her performance, Davis opted not to attend a preview of the film in Santa Barbara, although her mother Ruth and husband Harmon O. Nelson went.
 Ruth later related, "For one hour and a half of horrible realism, we sat riveted without speaking a word, with only a fleeting glance now and then at each other.
 We left the theater in absolute silence.
 Neither of us knew what to think, for we felt the picture would make or break her, but would the public like the unpleasant story as well as the people at the preview seemed to?"
 Upon arriving home, her husband told Davis he thought her performance, while "painfully sincere", might harm her career.

 One reaction RKO executives never expected to hear at the preview was laughter.
 After watching the film several times, they felt the Max Steiner score was to blame, and the composer wrote a new one that included a motif for each of the principal characters.

 The film premiered at Radio City Music Hall on June 28, 1934, and went into general release on July 20.
-The generally rave reviews upset Warner executives, who were embarrassed one of their contract players was being acclaimed for a film made at another studio, and they tried to exclude its title from any publicity about Davis.

-Although her nomination for the Academy Award for Best Actress was considered a sure thing by many, she was ignored in favor of Grace Moore for One Night of Love, Norma Shearer for The Barretts of Wimpole Street, and eventual winner Claudette Colbert for It Happened One Night.
-Angry voters ignored the nominees on their ballots and wrote in Davis's name, and it was later announced that she had come in third, after Colbert and Shearer.
-Price Waterhouse was hired to count the votes and initiated the custom of keeping the results a secret the following year, when Davis was named Best Actress for Dangerous.
-Entertainment Weekly called Davis's Oscar snub one of the worst ever.